Date of Award:

 Electrical and Computer Engineering

 Mahmoud, Mahmoud N., "Integrated Solar Panel Antennas for Cube Satellites" (2010).
 All Graduate Theses and Dissertations.
-Paper 742.
+742.